wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 **✓ You should see:** The complete quiz flow works smoothly from start to finish, with all interactive elements responding correctly!

 ### Step 2: Inspect component state with DevTools

+React DevTools lets you inspect props and state in real-time, helping you verify data is flowing correctly through your component tree.

 Press `F12` or right-click → Inspect to open DevTools, then navigate to the Components tab.